 Everyone who has had a heart attack should receive a prescription for a statin drug before being discharged from the hospital.
 It is also important to control dietary cholesterol by reducing intake of saturated fats to less than 7% of total calories.
 Increased omega-3 fatty acid consumption (by eating more fish or taking fish oil supplements) can help reduce triglyceride levels.

-Although the AHA recommends 150 minutes of moderate activity or 75 minutes of vigorous activity per week for most people, patients who already have cardiovascular disease should discuss an appropriate exercise regimen with their provider.
+Although the AHA recommends 150 minutes of moderate activity or 75 minutes of vigorous activity per week for most people.
+People who already have cardiovascular disease should discuss an appropriate exercise regimen with their provider.

 Exercise and diet are the foundations for weight management.
 Your body mass index (BMI) should be 18.5 to 24.8.
 Waist circumference is also an important measure of heart attack risk.
 Men's waist circumferences should be less than 40 inches (102 centimeters), while women's should be below 35 inches (89 centimeters).
 Guidelines recommend your doctor create an individualized weight loss plan for you if you are overweight or obese.

-It is essential to stop smoking.
-Also, avoid exposure to secondhand smoke.
+It is essential to stop smoking and to avoid exposure to secondhand smoke.

-Most patients need to take low-dose aspirin (75 to 81 mg) on a regular daily basis after a heart attack.
+Most people need to take low-dose aspirin (75 to 81 mg) on a regular daily basis after a heart attack.
 If you have had a drug-coated stent inserted, you must take another antiplatelet drug along with aspirin for at least 1 year following surgery.
-Most other patients will also have a year of dual antiplatelet therapy prescribed.
+Most other people will also have a year of dual antiplatelet therapy prescribed.

-The American Heart Association (AHA) recommends that people who have heart disease should take daily low-dose aspirin (if told to by their doctor) for primary prevention of heart attack or stroke.
+The American Heart Association (AHA) recommends that people who have significant risk factors for atherosclerotic heart and vascular disease should take daily low-dose aspirin (if told to by their doctor) for primary prevention of heart attack or stroke.
 The AHA also recommends aspirin as secondary prevention for people who have already had a heart attack or stroke.
-For these patients, the benefits of aspirin outweigh its risks, which include bleeding in the stomach and brain.
+For these people, the benefits of aspirin outweigh its risks, which include bleeding in the stomach and brain.
 People who DO NOT have current heart disease, high risk for heart disease, or a history of heart attack or stroke, should not take daily aspirin.

 Your doctor may recommend that you take an ACE inhibitor or beta blocker drug on an ongoing basis.
 It is also important to have an annual influenza ("flu") vaccination.